-Congratulations and welcome to the School of Law at Queen Mary University of London!
+Congratulations and Welcome to the School of Law at Queen Mary University of London!
 We are delighted that you will be joining us.
-Below you will find some useful answers to a few of the more common questions that students tend to have.
+Please find below answers to a few of the more common questions that students tend to have.

 You should find your way to the Arts Two Lecture Theatre (follow the sign-posts) and be in your seat by 12.00 noon.
 This will not clash with any of the College events on that day.
 The aim of this and the following two days, is to introduce you to the University generally and to the Law School; the undergraduate law programmes; and some very basic legal concepts, in particular.

 You are not required to purchase any of your module texts before arriving in September.
 However, if you would like to do some preparatory reading, you could usefully read one of the following texts:

 - Acing the LLB, Capturing your full potential to improve your grade, by John McGarry (Routledge, 2016)

 - What about Studying Law?
 Studying Law at University, by Catherine Barnard, Janet O’Sullivan and Graham Virgo (Hart, 2nd ed., 2011)